smilekitty7/DSKD/README.md

  - **We propose a novel feature distillation method based on the dynamic interaction between high-level semantics and low-level feature to keep the within-class consistency for incremental object detection task.**

- - **We propose a new between-class difference distillation method based on distance of high-level semantic feature to keep the between-class discriminativeness.**
+ - **We propose a new between-class difference distillation method based on distance matrix of high-level semantic feature to keep the between-class discriminativeness.**

 ## Overall Structure
 ![image](pic_for_paper/OverallStructure.png)